nikkijuk/camunda-playground/README.md

 - Messaging using rest, some calls return results in request / response, some use callbacks
 - Mixed: events, rest - whatever

-If integration service is inside DDD Bounded context it's just one service, doesn't matter that it doesn't have any JAVA inside.
+If integration service, and all services it uses, are inside DDD Bounded context, whole can be seen as just one service, doesn't matter that it doesn't have any JAVA inside or BPM is not embedded within service.

 This is centralized model of running processes, but it works and is easy to implement.

 ### BPM Engine as white box

 When BPM engine is seen as white box you have every feature of black box in use, but also
-- can embded BPM engine to your app
+- can embed BPM engine to your app
-- can start processes as you wish
+- can start processes as you wish (local call from your service logic)
-- endpoints can be java classes (inprocess calls)
+- endpoints can be java classes (inprocess calls from bpm engine)

 https://blog.bernd-ruecker.com/architecture-options-to-run-a-workflow-engine-6c2419902d91